Prefix-bounded matrices: Prefix-bounded matrices and feasible circulations

-We will associate the arcs in $A\sp 1$ with the horizontal prefixes of the desired PBM, the arcs in $A\sp 2$ with the vertical prefixes, the arcs in $N$ with the positions of the entries, and the arc $a_0$ with the total sum of the entries.
+We will associate the arcs in $A^1$ with the horizontal prefixes of the desired PBM, the arcs in $A^2$ with the vertical prefixes, the arcs in $N$ with the positions of the entries, and the arc $a_0$ with the total sum of the entries.

-Note that the arc-set $A\sp 1 \cup A\sp 2 + a_0 $ forms a (directed) spanning tree $T$ of $D$, whereas the arc-set $N$ forms a matching between the nodes in $V\sp 1-v\sp 1_0$ and $V\sp 2-v\sp 2_0$.
+The arc set $A^1 \cup A^2 + a_0$ forms a (directed) spanning tree $T$ of $D$, whereas the arc set $N$ forms a matching between the vertices in $V^1-v^1_0$ and $V^2-v^2_0$.
 We refer to the arcs in $T$ as {\bf tree arcs} and to those in $N$ as {\bf non-tree arcs}.
 In Figure~\ref{fig:flow}, the green continuous and black dotted arrows represent the tree arcs and the non-tree arcs, respectively.

 Observe that every one-way circuit in $D$ contains the arc $a_0$, that is, $D-a_0$ is acyclic.
-Furthermore, for any non-tree arc $a$, the unique circuit $C_a$ in $T+a$, called the fundamental circuit belonging to $a$, is a one-way circuit.
-A basic property of circulations is that every circulation~$z~:~A \rightarrow~{\bf R}$ on the arc-set of $D$ can be written in the form $z = \sum [ z(a) \chi(C_a) : a\in N]$, where $\chi(C_a)$ denotes the characteristic vector of the one-way fundamental circuit $C_a$ (see, for example, Proposition~4.3.1 in~\cite{frank2011connections}).
+Furthermore, for any non-tree arc $a$, the unique circuit $C_a$ in $T+a$, called the {\bf fundamental circuit} belonging to $a$, is a one-way circuit.
+A basic property of circulations is that every circulation~$z : A \rightarrow \R$ on the arc set of $D$ can be written in the form ${z = \sum [ z(a) \chi(C_a) : a\in N]}$, where $\chi(C_a)$ denotes the characteristic vector of the fundamental circuit $C_a$, see Proposition~4.3.1 in~\cite{frank2011connections}.

-The arcs $a_{i,1}, \dots, a_{i,j}$ are precisely the non-tree arcs whose fundamental circuits contain the tree-arc $a\sp 1_{i,j} \in A\sp 1$, similarly, the arcs $a_{1,j},\dots, a_{i,j}$ are precisely the non-tree arcs whose fundamental circuits contain the tree-arc $a\sp 2_{i,j}\in A\sp 2$, furthermore, the special tree-arc $a_0$, as already mentioned, is contained in every fundamental circuit.
-These observations immediately yield the following.

-\Claim For every circulation $z$ in $D$, the $z$-values of the tree arcs can be expressed in terms of the $z$-values of the non-tree arcs as follows:
+The arcs $a_{i,1}, \dots, a_{i,j}$ are precisely the non-tree arcs whose fundamental circuits contain the tree arc $a^1_{i,j} \in A^1$, similarly, the arcs $a_{1,j},\dots, a_{i,j}$ are precisely the non-tree arcs whose fundamental circuits contain the tree arc $a^2_{i,j}\in A^2$, furthermore, the special tree arc $a_0$, as already mentioned, is contained in every fundamental circuit.
+These observations immediately yield the following. \begin{claim} For every circulation $z$ in $D$, the $z$-values of the tree arcs can be expressed in terms of the $z$-values of the non-tree arcs as follows: